-Only Gold and Platinum subscriptions have access to uploading custom plugins.
+Only Gold and Platinum subscriptions, running version 2.4.6 or later, have access to uploading custom plugins.
 All subscription levels, including Standard, can upload scripts and dictionaries.

 There are several cases where you might need your own files to be made available to your Elasticsearch cluster’s nodes:

 To facilitate this, we make it possible to upload a zip file that contains the files you want to make available.
 Uploaded files are stored using Amazon’s highly available S3 service.
 This is necessary so we do not have to rely on the availability of third-party services such as the official plugin repository when provisioning nodes.

 Files you upload are expected to be a zip file.
 Also, you need to choose whether your uploaded file should be treated as a plugin or as a bundle.

 A plugin is a zip file that is installable as a plugin using Elasticsearch’s plugin tool.
 When configuring the node of your cluster, that is exactly what we do.
 We invoke the

 install-tool with the URL of the uploaded zip file.
 This makes it easy for you to test that your uploaded zip file works locally: just see if you can run

 Elasticsearch’s plugin tool assumes that the uploaded zip file contains binaries.
 If it finds any source code, it will fail with an error message, causing provisioning to fail.
 Make sure you upload binaries, and not source code.